lifeisshubh/GMMCuda/ReadMe.txt

 Blocking should be avoid as much as possible.
 Since only limited no of blocks can be excecute at a given instance of time.

-Issues :

-Machine Learning operation needs massive data to train and Test.
-So, memory on device should be traded carefully.
-Also there are memory focused operation that require large input and output.
-There are many operation that can be done without atomics by simply using reduction.
-But it cost memory.
-In a ideal System where memory available is high massive parallelism can be achivie by simply shifting all op to store and reduce method.